Database Explorer

 ->group('author.id');

-), the foreign key column is not explicitly specified.
+), the foreign key column is not specified.
+Explorer

-Explorer automatically detects the correct column based on the parent table name.
-In this case, it joins through the
+automatically detects the correct column based on the name of the parent table.
+In this case, it joins via the

 book.author_id